modipeluri/piedpiper/README.md

 Your task is to set up the initial infastructure for a fictional company's website.
 The company is called Pied Piper and its main product is a compression algorithm.

-Mockups for the components can be found at https://github.com/modipeluri/piedpiper
+Mockups for the components can be found at https://github.com/modipeluri/piedpiper under the components folder.

 ## 1. Get content for the website
   Content for the website already exists in Pied Pipers CMS - Contentful.
   - Log in to contentful at contentful.com with the username/password provided
-  - Fetch content using the contentful javascript SDK
+  - Fetch content using your preferred method.
   - Documentation can be found in contentful "Space Home" under "Use the API"